APPLICATIONS ARE OPEN!

 - Improved communication between family members

-- Children interact with parents in a safe and therapeutic environment
+- Children interact with both parents in a safe and therapeutic environment

 - Each family member gains understanding of and accepts their role in solving the family problems